yablony/afterhours_ia/README.md

 ## :white_check_mark: Future features
 - A general user can favourite a quote from an IA to view a list of quotes that they liked.
 - A general user can report a quote that they find offensive.
-- A general user can ask a question to anyone and then
+- A general user can ask a question to anyone and then they can guess which IA said the random quote that pops up as an answer to their question.